royhills/arp-scan/README.md

 Please read these guidelines if you're submitting a pull request:

- - Must run on all supported platforms (possible exception for Solaris because it's moribund now).
+ - It must build and run on all supported platforms (possible exception for Solaris because it's moribund now).
 I can help with porting, autoconf checks, unit tests etc.
- - Must compile without warnings with the GCC/Clang options that `arp-scan` builds with.
+ - It must compile without warnings with the GCC/Clang options that `arp-scan` builds with.
- - Formatting like `clang-format` with the following options (with a few exceptions):
+ - Source formatting style is `clang-format` with the following options (with a few exceptions):
    - `BasedOnStyle: LLVM`
    - `IndentWidth: 3`
    - `AlwaysBreakAfterDefinitionReturnType: All`